andrew/ultimate-awesome/README.md

 - [awesome-shortcuts](https://github.com/irtaza9/awesome-shortcuts) - Less clicking, more creating.
 Navigate to your favorite actions on the websites you love with just one click.
 - [awesome-rss-feeds](https://github.com/ivan-ha/awesome-rss-feeds) - A curated list of awesome RSS feeds I subscribed to.
 - [stars](https://github.com/jameswlane/stars) - A curated list of my GitHub stars.
+- [Awesome-Dialogue-System-Papers](https://github.com/jaromirsalamon/Awesome-Dialogue-System-Papers) - 💬A curated list of incredible amount of publications related to Dialogue Systems especially Chatbots and Chit-chat Systems.
 - [awesome-covid-tech-response](https://github.com/jeffwebb-to/awesome-covid-tech-response) - COVID related layoffs - Support information and tech industry job search resources.
 - [AwesomeJetLight](https://github.com/JetLightStudio/AwesomeJetLight) - We share Tutorials, Courses , informations that we think it will help other developers ;-).
 - [awesome-tezos](https://github.com/jnaulty/awesome-tezos) - A curated list of Tezos services and tools for software developers.